-In a therapeutic context, your massage therapist activates an empathic resonance in relationship to you.
-Or not.
-There’s neuroscience behind a good fit with your massage therapist, and it is part of the reason you want to go back.
+Perhaps you’ve noticed a good fit with some practitioners and not others?
+There’s neuroscience behind a good fit, and it is part of the reason you want to go back.

-You may contact me with questions via the contact form or schedule an appointment from the upper right corner of this page.
+I invite you to contact me with questions via the contact form, leave comments below or schedule an appointment from Schedule Appointment.
 Or call 503-708-2911.

 Resources and References:

 1 Leslie Michel, MD & Rodney Shackelford, DO, Ph.D., The Molecular Biology of Compassion

 2 Gallace A, Spence C. The science of interpersonal touch: an overview.